 Smear the tomato paste onto the skillet and cook, stirring, to caramelize the tomato paste and enhance its flavor, 1 to 2 minutes.
 Stir in the tomatoes and their juices.
-Stir in the Creole seasoning, paprika and cumin and cook until fragrant, 1 to 2 minutes.
+Stir in the Cajun seasoning, paprika and cumin and cook until fragrant, 1 to 2 minutes.
 Return the sausage to the skillet.
 Bring to a simmer, then cook on low until the sauce thickens, an additional 5 minutes.

 Burrow 4 little nests in the sauce, and then crack an egg into each.
 Transfer the dish to the oven, taking care to keep each egg in its little nest, and bake until the egg whites are set and the yolks are soft and gooey, about 10 minutes.